ApiLogicServer/Docs/docs/Data-Model-Examples.md

 * [nw](Tutorial.md){:target="_blank" rel="noopener"} - same as the sample (customers and orders; you can also use an empty `db_url`)

+    * With no customizations, the default nw example illustrates the level of automation you should expect for your own projects

+* nw- - same as nw
+* nw+ - same as nw, but no customizations

     * This includes many examples of customization, so it's an excellent idea to create and explore it

-* nw- - same as nw, but no customizations
 * [basic_demo](Sample-Basic-Demo.md){:target="_blank" rel="noopener"} - a similar, simpler example
 * [allocation](Logic-Allocation.md){:target="_blank" rel="noopener"} - a rule to allocate a payment to a set of outstanding orders
 * [BudgetApp](Tech-Budget-App.md){:target="_blank" rel="noopener"} - illustrates automatic creation of parent rows for rollups